DC Animated Universe (comics)

-While Batman and Superman had their own animated series and comic book follow-ups, the rest of the characters in the appeared in the following comics often.
+The following is a list of American comic books published by DC Comics as tie-ins or follow-ups to its animated media set in the DC Animated Universe.

 The Batman Adventures

 The Batman Adventures was created as a comic book tie-in to Batman: The Animated Series and The New Batman Adventures.
 Various titles related to the animated series ran from 1992 to 2004, along with various mini-series and one-shots.

 Superman Adventures

 Similar to The Batman Adventures, Superman Adventures was created as a comic book tie-in to Superman: The Animated Series.
 It ran between 1996 and 2002.

 Adventures in the DC Universe

-Adventures in the DC Universe is the title of a comic book published by DC Comics.
-Following on from The Batman Adventures and Superman Adventures, Adventures in the DC Universe used the same "animated style" as seen in the DC Animated Universe, but focused on a rotating cast of characters from throughout the DC Universe.
+Adventures in the DC Universe is a comic book series published by DC Comics from 1997 to 1998 for a total of 19 issues and one annual.
+Following on from the previous series The Batman Adventures and Superman Adventures, Adventures in the DC Universe used the same "animated style" as seen in the DC Animated Universe, but focused on a rotating cast of characters from throughout the DC Universe.

-Most of the characters appearing in this series had yet to be seen in any DC Animated Universe series and, as such, their designs and histories were different from their appearances in the television series, such as Justice League.
-For example, Kyle Rayner often appears in this series, but resembles his comics counterpart rather than his DCAU counterpart (who had not yet appeared on Superman: The Animated Series).
+Most of the characters appearing in this series had yet to be seen in any DC Animated Universe series and, as such, their designs and histories were different from their later appearances in the television series, such as Justice League.
+For example, Kyle Rayner often appears in this series, but resembles his comics counterpart rather than his DCAU counterpart who had not yet appeared on Superman: The Animated Series.